Basic Approach to Corporate Governance

 Directors and Corporate Auditors Skills Matrix

-Our Board of Directors is structured to include Inside Directors who have the knowledge, experience, and ability to fulfill their responsibilities to ensure the sustainable growth of the Company and increase its corporate value over the medium to long term, and to supervise management’s execution of operations.
-The Board also includes Outside Directors, who can be expected to express their opinions on company policies and business execution based on their objective viewpoints.
+Our Board of Directors is structured to include Inside Directors who have the knowledge, experience, and ability to fulfill their responsibilities to ensure the sustainable growth of the Company and increase its corporate value over the medium-to-long-term, and to supervise management’s execution of operations.
+The Board also includes Outside Directors, who can be expected to express their opinions on Company policies and business execution based on their objective viewpoints.
 The following table sets forth the critical knowledge, experience, and abilities required by the Board of Directors and their relationship to each Director.

-Name Position at the Company |
+| Name Position at the Company |

-Knowledge, experience, abilities | |||||||
+Knowledge, experience, ability, etc. | |||||||

-Corporate management | Global | Sales and marketing | Manufacturing and production engineering | Research and development | Sustainability and ESG | Digital Transformation and information system | Finance and accounting | |
+| Corporate management | Global | Sales and marketing | Manufacturing and production engineering | Research and Development | Sustainability and ESG | DX and information system | Finance and accounting | |

-Kazuhiko Fujiwara Representative Director President |
+| Kazuhiko Fujiwara Chairman of the Board of Directors and Representative Director |

 ● | ● | ● | |||||